Keyman Insurance Quotes And Key Person Policies 2026

 What is Keyman Insurance?

-Fundamentally, keyman insurance is cover taken out by a firm to insure critical members of staff.
-An insurer underwrites a policy that will provide a financial lump sum, or the sum assured should an insured employee die—the payout amount funds by paying a monthly or annual premium over the fixed duration of the policy.
+Fundamentally, key personnel insurance is provided by a firm to ensure critical staff members.
+An insurer underwrites a policy that provides a financial lump sum, or the sum assured, in the event of an insured employee’s death.

-A Keyman insurance policy will protect your business against potential financial implications should the business suffer the loss of a key staff member.
+A Keyman insurance policy will protect your business against financial losses if it loses a key staff member.

-Typically, a plan incorporates a life insurance policy element to cover against death; however, it can also include a critical illness element, where the diagnosis of a qualifying disease stops the staff member from working either permanently or for a long time.
+Typically, a plan includes a life insurance element to cover death; however, it can also include a critical illness element, where a diagnosis of a qualifying disease prevents the staff member from working permanently or for a long time.

-Income protection can also be a component of a keyman insurance policy, where key people continue to receive a salary even if they are unable to work for some time.
+Income protection can also be a component of a key man insurance policy, where key people continue to receive their salaries even if they cannot work for a period.

-All policies will have slight variations on the definition of a keyman, as each company will have different key employees that they consider vital to the ongoing financial success of the business.
+All policies will have slight variations, as each company will have different key employees it considers vital to the business’s ongoing financial success.

 - The cost to recruit and then train a replacement member of staff